zobla-kv/Basket-data-model/README.md

 2. Shopping Basket - Consumer
    Consumer that acts as a Facade inteface for Shopping Bakset operations

+## Assumptions

+- Javascript floating point precision loss when doing calculus is not considered.

 ## How to run

 Run the following commands in order.